twbs/bootstrap/site/content/docs/5.2/getting-started/webpack.md

 Importing Bootstrap into Webpack requires the loaders we installed in the first section.
 We've installed them with npm, but now Webpack needs to be configured to use them.

 1. **Setup the loaders in `webpack.config.js`.** Your configuration file is now complete and should match the snippet below.
-The only new part is the `module` section.
+The only new part here is the `module` section.

    ```js
    const path = require('path')